sboghani1/nba-stats/README.md

 # nba-stats
-NBA data and Javascript APIs to access stats.
-Also the util APIs that were used to build the stats files.

 Hoping to make NBA data more accessible for other fanatics! 🤗

 There are two types of APIs (NBA Data, Parse basketball-reference)